10 Oldest Universities in the World

 Founded in the year 1160

-Since the Middle Ages, the University of Paris has been widely recognized for its academic achievements in the humanities, particularly in the fields of philosophy and theology.
-In 1970, it was split into 13 independent universities, each further reorganised into other university groups and institutions.
+Since the Middle Ages, people have widely recognized the University of Paris for its academic achievements in the humanities, particularly in philosophy and theology.
+In 1970, officials split it into 13 independent universities, which were later reorganized into other university groups and institutions.
 As a result, the Sorbonne in Paris is home to various university groups.

 The organization began as a corporation connected to Notre Dame de Paris Cathedral School in 1150.
-It was shut down during the French Revolution, and the University of France was reopened with four separate faculties: the Faculty of Science, the Faculty of Medicine, the Faculty of Humanities (Faculté des Lettres), the Faculty of Law (later including Economics), and the Faculty of Theology, which closed in 1885.
+The French Revolution shut it down, but the University of France later reopened with four separate faculties: the Faculty of Science, the Faculty of Medicine, the Faculty of Humanities (Faculté des Lettres), the Faculty of Law (which later included Economics), and the Faculty of Theology, which closed in 1885.

 49 people have won the Nobel Prize in physics, chemistry, or biology.
 Marie Curie and Pierre Curie are among them.
 They are credited with developing the theory of radioactivity, which Marie coined, as well as developing methods for isolating radioactive isotopes and discovering the metals polonium and radium.

-Interesting Fact: A large portion of Curie’s research was conducted in laboratories near the École normale supérieure (ENS) in the Latin Quarter of Paris.
-Curious students may be able to visit the historical site without worrying about being exposed to radioactive materials.
+Curie conducted much of her research in laboratories near the École normale supérieure (ENS) in the Latin Quarter of Paris.
+Curious students may visit the historical site without worrying about exposure to radioactive materials.

 University of Padua